coinflow-labs-us/coinflow-react-native/README.md

 **Breaking Changes**

-- Added supportsVersionedTransactions to CoinflowWithdraw allowing platforms with wallets that support versioned transactions to Withdraw non-USDC/EuroE tokens in a single transaction with better prices.
 - This is enabled to true by default.
 If you are using a wallet that does not support versioned transactions, you must set `supportsVersionedTransactions` in `CoinflowWithdraw` to `false`.

 ### 1.3.1